spulec/autoscaler/README.md

 There is also `autoscaler_auto_scaling_group` which has the same interface for AutoScaling groups.

+You must set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables properly for this to work.

 # Default Launch Config

 In order for the default values to work, you must create a launch configuration with the name "autoscaler_default".
 This is where the default values will be pulled from.
 If there is no such launch configuration, the defaults will just be blank.